Julia Keen | Professor

 B.S. - 1998, Kansas State University

-Professor Keen received her bachelor’s degree in architectural engineering from K-State in 1998.
-Upon graduation, she worked as a mechanical/electrical project engineer in Waterloo, Iowa.
+Julia Keen received her bachelor's degree in architectural engineering from Kansas State University in 1998.
+Upon graduation,she worked as a mechanical/electrical project engineer in Waterloo, Iowa.
 In this capacity, she was responsible for the design of building systems from initial planning stages through final project inspection and completion.
-Keen was involved in new and retrofit projects including hospitals, health clinics, assisted-living and nursing facilities, education facilities, office buildings, retail facilities, dormitories, and churches.
-In July 2003, Keen accepted a faculty position with K-State in the department of architectural engineering and construction science.
-She completed her master’s degree in architectural engineering in 2005 and her doctorate in curriculum and instruction in 2010, both from K-State.
-She is a Licensed Mechanical Professional Engineer in Kansas and Iowa and holds two ASHRAE Certifications – High-Performance Building Design Professional (HBDP) and Building Energy Audit Professional (BEAP).
-As a professor of architectural engineering and construction science, she was granted the Bob and Betty Tointon Engineering Endowed Chair.
-In addition to her nine-month faculty appointment at K-State, Keen has the opportunity to stay current with the HVAC industry in a consulting capacity as the owner of the consulting company, Keen Designs, PA.
-Her consulting endeavors include performing as a HVAC professional education consultant, engineering design, plan check and quality review, and acting as an owner’s representative in facility planning and project implementation.
+Keen was involved in new and retrofit projects including hospitals, health clinics, assisted-living and nursing facilities, education facilities, office buildings, retail facilities, dormitories and churches.
+In July 2003 she accepted a faculty position with K-State in the department of architectural engineering and construction science.
+She completed her master's degree in architectural engineering in 2005 and her doctorate in curriculum and instruction in 2010, both from K-State.
+She is a licensed Mechanical Professional Engineer in Kansas and Iowa, and holds the High-Performance Building Design Professional (HBDP) ASHRAE Certification.
+As a professor of architectural engineering and construction science she was granted the Bob and Betty Tointon Engineering Endowed Chair and was recognized as the 2020 Coffman University Distinguished Teaching Scholar.
+In addition to her nine-month faculty appointment at K-State, Keen has the opportunity to stay current with the HVAC industry in a consulting capacity as owner of the consulting company Keen Designs PA.
+Her endeavors there include performing as an HVAC professional education consultant in the areas of engineering design, plan check and quality review, and acting as an owner's representative in facility planning and project implementation.

-Dr. Keen’s specific areas of interest and research include HVAC design, energy codes, high performance design, HVAC education, and the advancement of women in the building design and construction industry.
+Keen's specific areas of interest and research include HVAC design, energy codes, high-performance design, HVAC education and advancement of women in the building design and construction industry.
 She conducts research with both graduate and undergraduate students.
-She has served as the major professor to 13 graduate students.